db-ux-design-system/core-web/packages/components/README.md

 Import the styles in `scss` or `css`.
 Based on your technology the file names could be different.

-- relatve: asset path point to `../assets`
+- relative: asset path point to `../assets`
 - webpack: asset path point to `~@db-ui/foundations/assets`
 - rollup: asset path point to `@db-ui/foundations/assets`